Yuntian-Zheng/shop-api/README.md

 # ERD
 ![image](https://user-images.githubusercontent.com/48740174/186016623-dffcd3de-eb62-45d9-8ad9-cd46108cb011.png)

-A user can have multiple items, and a items can have multiple reviews
+A user can have multiple items, and a user can have multiple reviews
 # Routes
 ## User route